cyberbotics/webots-doc/guide/controller-plugin.md

 The equivalent controller functions are `wb_robot_wwi_receive_text()` and `wb_robot_wwi_send_text()`.
 3. They are web-ready and could be used to display robot windows on web pages.

-A simple example of a HTML robot window is provided in the `robots/thymio/thymio2.wbt` sample simulation and demonstrates:
+A simple example of an HTML robot window is provided in the `robots/thymio/thymio2.wbt` sample simulation and demonstrates:

 - How to display sensor information in the robot window.
 - How to send user interface events (like mouse clicks) from the robot window to the controller program.